Spacetime from quantum information: spin networks and the cosmological constant in the $AdS/CFT$ correspondence: Introduction

+In front of such difficulties, it has been interesting to turn our attention to cosmology and use the universe as a laboratory \cite{Barrau:2017tcd}.
+In this sense, the correct prediction of the $\Omega_{\Lambda_{0}}$, $\Omega_{m_{0}}$ and cosmological constant values, due to its relevance, could be presented as an important piece of evidence for any candidate theory to quantum gravity.
+However, so far no satisfactory theoretical insight to accomplish such a task has appeared in string theory, LQG, nor in another theoretical approach.

+On the other hand, recently a new route for quantum gravity has been paved by a version of the $AdS/CFT$ correspondence where closed strings can be holographically related to spin networks \cite{Silva:2020bnn}.
+Such a bridge between string theory and LQG has been useful to address some known problems related to quantum gravity research.
+For example, in such a scenario, the stumbling block of the big bang singularity in $AdS/CFT$ \cite{Bak:2006nh, Engelhardt:2015gla} has been solved, and it has been possible to circumvent the infamous LQG Imirzi ambiguity \cite{Rovelli:1997na}.

+In the present work, we shall use the results obtained in \cite{Silva:2020bnn} to undertake an interesting idea that has sprung up in the context of both string theory and LQG: that spacetime must emerge from quantum information.
+It will lead us to a relational approach where branes can be conceived as quantum reference frames from which spacetime must emerge.
+Possible observational evidence for such a scenario can be presented: the prevision of values for the cosmological constant and matter density parameters in good approximation with the Planck 2018 results \cite{Aghanim:2018eyx}.
+Moreover, by using the current value of the Hubble parameter given by Planck 2018 collaboration, a value for the cosmological constant that is in agreement with observations has also been obtained.

-The work is organized as follows: in the next section, we shall review the results found out in \cite{Silva:2020bnn} for the case of a single brane.
-After, we shall generalize such results to the case of $N$ branes, and show how a fine-tuning for the cosmological constant can be obtained.
-The last section is devoted to remarks and conclusions.
-Throughout the paper, we shall take $G = c = \hbar = k_{B} = 1$.
+The article is organized as follows: in section \eq{sec2}, we shall review the main aspects of the holographic relationship between string theory and LQG traced out in \cite{Silva:2020bnn}.
+In section \eq{sec3}, by implementing the idea that spacetime must emerge from quantum information, we shall generalize the results of \cite{Silva:2020bnn} to the case of $N$ branes.
+In section \eq{sec4}, we shall demonstrate that the quantum gravity description of a system of $N$ branes is given by full (abstract) spin networks.
+In section \eq{sec5}, we shall apply such results to the issue of the cosmological constant.
+Section \eq{conc} is devoted to conclusions and discussions.
+Throughout the paper, we have used $G = \hslash = c = 1$.